adeola-ak/dod-clothing/README.md

 This project is still being built.
 You can soon expect to see...

-1. Finish GraphQL implementation
+1. Completed GraphQL implementation

 2. User Profile Page

-3. Order History
+3. Order History Page

 4. Adding more Redux actions to clear cart and push to new page after successful checkout